AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 - **`rule bracken`** uses the report file from kraken to output a report at the species, genus and phylum level for each sample.
 These intermediate files are fed into `rule combine_bracken_outputs`.

    > **Wall time** with 10 threads the wall time was 9s.
 The cores have been reduced to 2.
    > **Note to self:** This rule is also making `.report_bracken_species.txt` at each level in the `06_kraken` directory.
-At some point see if we can either place these into a direcorory called `reports` or have them cleaned up in the shell block.
+At some point see if we can either place these into a directory called `reports` or have them cleaned up in the shell block.

 - **`rule combine_bracken_outputs`** combines the reports for all the samples